2500 State St #408,

 Co-Founder/Director of Education/Lead Dissector/Anatomist/MPA-C

-Jonathan found his love for teaching 5 years ago while attaining his degree in Health Promotion and Education at the University of Utah.
+Jonathan found his love for teaching in 2008 while attaining his degree in Health Promotion and Education at the University of Utah.
 During his pre-medical coursework he took an anatomy course from Professor Mark Nielsen.
-He was asked to be one of Professor Nielsens teaching assistants and immediately fell in love with teaching and learning about the human body.
+He was asked to be one of Professor Nielsen’s teaching assistants and immediately fell in love with teaching and learning about the human body.
 During his time at the University of Utah, Jonathan spent many hours in the cadaver lab receiving training in teaching and dissection.
 Since that time Jonathan has continued to teach anatomy and physiology at multiple schools and the Institute of Human Anatomy.
 He also finished his medical training and works as a medical provider in Urgent Care.
-When Jonathan is not teaching or dissecting he enjoys rock climbing, basketball, and traveling with his wife.
+When Jonathan is not teaching, dissecting, or working with patients he enjoys rock climbing, basketball, and traveling.

 Mark Nielsen is a Professor in the Department of Biology at the University of Utah and for the past twenty-five years he has taught anatomy and its related subjects to over 20,000 students and has trained 1,000 young anatomists to be teaching assistants in his cadaver lab.
 In addition to teaching human anatomy in the Department of Biology, he also teaches neuroanatomy, embryology, a human dissection course, and a teaching human anatomy course.